Sophie Albert: 2017–present: Breakthrough with GMA Network

+Villainous and present roles

 She did supporting roles in teleseryes until 2018, when she was given the plum kontrabida role of Amber in the prime-time series Pamilya Roces.

 2019 was a big year for Albert.
-She rose to stardom via her portrayal of main antagonist role Reign, a rich and evil concubine in the afternoon series Bihag who caused the kidnap of Ethan and Jessie’s misfortune, and was cast as the leading lady in the prime-time series The Gift.
+She rose to stardom via her portrayal of the main antagonist role Reign, a rich and evil concubine in the afternoon series Bihag who caused the kidnap of Ethan and Jessie’s misfortune, and was cast as the leading lady in the prime-time series The Gift.

 She has since returned to acting albeit in episodic programs such as My Fantastic Pag-ibig and Daig Kayo Ng Lola Ko.

+In 2022, she played the minor character and antagonist role of Hazel Roces in Abot-Kamay na Pangarap.

+In 2023, she played the antagonist role of Ria Angeles in The Missing Husband.

 Personal life

 Albert did not want it to be known to the public, but eventually it was found out that she is a member of the prominent Cojuangco family.
-Her paternal grandmother, Josephine C. Reyes, Ed.D, Ph.D, is the Chair of the Board of Trustees and 7th president of the Far Eastern University (FEU).
-She is the sister of former Filipino congressman José Cojuangco Jr., who served as the 9th President of the Philippine Olympic Committee (POC), and Corazon Aquino, former President of the Philippines.
-This means she is the niece of actress and equestrienne Mikee Cojuangco, former Filipino President Benigno Aquino III and actress and host Kris Aquino.
+Her paternal grandmother, Josephine C. Reyes, is the Chair of the Board of Trustees and 7th president of the Far Eastern University (FEU).
+Reyes was the sister of former Filipino congressman José Cojuangco Jr., who served as the 9th President of the Philippine Olympic Committee (POC), and Corazon Aquino, former President of the Philippines.
+Albert is the niece of actress and equestrienne Mikee Cojuangco, former Filipino President Benigno Aquino III and actress and host Kris Aquino.
 Albert has mentioned that Mikee, in particular, was very supportive during her time on the talent show Artista Academy.

-Albert has been dating actor Vin Abrenica since June 2013.
-The two had met the previous year as co-competitors on Artista Academy, which they both won.
+Albert was dating actor Vin Abrenica since June 2013.
+The two met the previous year as co-competitors on Artista Academy, which they both won.
 Albert and Abrenica initially ended their relationship in 2016, citing "personal and career-related problems", but reconciled in 2018.
 In December 2020, the couple became engaged.
 In February 2021, Albert revealed that she and Abrenica had moved in together.
-That same month, they announced that they were expecting their first child, a daughter.
-Their daughter was born on March 15, 2021.
-On January 25, 2023, they finally tied the knot on what could have been the 90th birthday of Albert's aunt Corazon Aquino.
+That same month, they announced that they were expecting their first child.
+Their daughter, Avianna Celeste, was born on March 15, 2021.
+On January 25, 2023, they married at the National Shrine of Mary Help of Christians, Don Bosco, Better Living Subdivision, Parañaque City.
+Their second garden wedding was held on January 28 at Club Ananda in Tagaytay City. on what could have been the 90th birthday of Albert's great-aunt, Corazon Aquino.
+In July 2024, she announced her second pregnancy.